DeveloperKubilay/simplekubitdb/README.md

 bread={1:"not",2:"not",3:"not"}
 /*/

 console.log(db.json())//You can convert it to json and use it.
-If you don't like simplekubitdb, you can convert it to json and use another database. you can use Örnek olarak kubitdb https://www.npmjs.com/package/kubitdb
+If you don't like simplekubitdb, you can convert it to json and use another database. you can use kubitdb https://www.npmjs.com/package/kubitdb
 ```
 #### Are you using python, come to our [Discord](https://discord.gg/4Xpwwz6pgN) , let's put the python version or
 #### Do you need help why are you waiting go to [Discord](https://discord.gg/4Xpwwz6pgN)